top of page

 • Nov 1, 2024

-The K0UO Antenna Test Facility ATF far-field range site,and 4KS Walz airport is a learning environment for Scientific, Technical, Engineering, & Mathematics (STEM) antennas projects, in an outdoor real world location in Kansas.
-If your group school or University has a research STEM program for antenna or aerospace, let me know, building and experimenting can help others learn and grow.
+The K0UO Antenna Test Facility ATF far-field range site and 4KS Walz airport offer a real-world learning environment in Kansas for STEM antenna projects.
+If your school or university has a research STEM program for antennas or aerospace, contact me.
+Building and experimenting can aid learning and development.

-Only by measuring the antenna's RF radiation pattern as you have simulated can you fully grasp what the antenna is actually doing at your specific location.
-This process includes several crucial steps necessary for precise assessment and analysis.
+Measuring the simulated RF radiation pattern of the antenna is essential to understand its performance at your location, involving crucial steps for precise assessment and analysis.

 The scientific method serves as the foundation for all RFR antenna pattern testing activities at the K0UO test range.
 All surveys and tests must first be subjected to the rigorous processes of the scientific method.